k0sproject/bootloose/examples/apache/README.md

-# Run Apache with Bootloose
+# Run Apache with bootloose

 Using the bootloose base like above, create a docker file which installs Apache and exposes a port like 80 or 443: